 - Sustainability, energy security, and environmental stewardship in the context of contemporary energy and environmental challenges.

-This quiz contains the concept-based most frequently asked 25 MCQs of “Unconventional Energy & Environment – Shale Oil, Coal Bed Methane and Gas Hydrates“.
+This quiz contains 25 concept-based MCQs on “Unconventional Energy & Environment – Shale Oil, Coal Bed Methane and Gas Hydrates“.
 Each question has a single correct/most appropriate answer.

 1. Which of the following statements about the energy intensity of shale oil production is true?